13 Top-Rated Hiking Trails near Sacramento, CA

 Within the charming community of Coloma, 45 miles from Sacramento, this historic park commemorates one of the biggest discoveries in California history.
 At this scenic site in the Sierra Nevada foothills, James Marshall discovered the first gold in California in 1848–spurring a Gold Rush that would forever change the land and culture of the state.

 Interpretive opportunities and preserved artifacts line the park, and the Gold Discovery Loop is a family-friendly loop that tours the historic surroundings.
+Among the interpretive stops on the trail are 20 historic and reconstructed buildings, including a replica of the Sutter's original sawmill.

 Address: 310 Back Street, Coloma, California